jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Unix and the BSD Family Distros

 While Linux was exploding in the mid 1990s the AT&T lawsuit against BSD had been settled and work could resume on the BSD forks of Unix.
 The BSD code splintered into 3 main families or distros that are all descended from the original BSD Unix project.
 This leaves large pieces of BSD code compatible with each other.
 BSD is not Linux and technically not Unix but functions in a vary similar manner to Unix.
-The BSD world is not immune from forks and divisions.
+The BSD world is not immune from forks and division.

 #### FreeBSD